ScaxCodes/steam-deck-watcher-pi/README.md

 ### 9. Set Up a Cron Job

-To run the script every minute, add a cron job.
+To run the script every minute, add a cron job, so even if the Raspberry Pi restarts or you disconnect from SSH, the script continues to run.
 Open your crontab:

 ```bash
 crontab -e